Adige-Calculations/OpenFOAM-handbook/src/7_Directories’_structure/fvOptions.md

 This dictionary defines optional properties the case adopt, such as porosity value, temperature limiters, etc.
-The document once it is written does not require an utility to be applicable because it is directly run by the solver.
+The document once it is written does not require an utility to be applicable because it is directly read by the solver.

 ## Limiting the temperature field